 Use a strong firewall.

 A firewall blocks all unwanted traffic (both inbound and outbound) from your computer network.
-Your IT professional will ensure that your firewall is regularly monitored and updated as part of their routine maintenance.
+With assurance from your IT partner, regular monitoring and updating of your firewall should occur during routine maintenance.

 Monitor your bank account.

-If a hacker gains access to your company bank account and withdraws money, you are liable for those lost funds.
-Your bank is not responsible for lost funds from a company account.
+If a hacker gains access to your company bank account and withdraws money, then you are liable for those funds.
+Your bank is not responsible for lost funds from a company account due to a hacker.
 It is important to regularly monitor your accounts and make sure you are protected by a source you trust.

 Are you doing everything you can to protect your business?
 Contact Custom Information Services today to help safeguard your business from malicious activity.